Course

 Course description

-This methods course introduces students to the foundation skills of interviewing and counselling.
+This methods course introduces students to the foundational skills of interviewing and counselling.
 It emphasizes the importance of versatility in working with individuals in social work settings.
 Students will explore and apply interviewing and counselling skills for developing relationships, goal setting, and problem solving.
-Using a strengths approach, students will reflect on their interactions with others and explore ways to promote self-determination and empowerment.
-An awareness of working with Indigenous people will be explored along with people from various cultural backgrounds and identities.
+Using a strengths-based approach, students will reflect on their interactions with others and explore ways to promote self-determination and empowerment.
+The course emphasizes culturally responsive practice, including working respectfully with Indigenous people and with individuals from diverse cultural backgrounds and identities.

 Course content